jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 ## Installation

-* Install the operator via Operator Hub or using yaml:
+* Install the operator via OpenShift Operator Hub (Search pipeline) or using yaml:

   ```sh
     # under https://github.com/jbcodeforce/eda-gitops-catalog
     oc apply -k openshift-pipelines-operator/overlays/stable
   ```

-Or install OpenShift Pipelines operator from the operator hub.

 * Define a service account `pipeline` (created automatically by the OpenShift Pipeline Operator)
 * Ensure Tekton pipelines is deployed and the API is available for use